 Construction Site Injury

 It’s no secret that those who work in the field of construction are constantly put at risk by the environment in which they work.
 Heavy machinery and high elevation are regular risk factors that construction workers must take into account every day on the job.
-Unfortunately, due to the dangerous nature of their work, thousands of construction workers are injured or killed every year while on the job.
-The South Florida personal injury lawyers at The Ansara Law Firm know that those in the construction field work hard in a dangerous environment, and believe that nobody should be left uncompensated for damages incurred while at work.
+Unfortunately, due to the dangerous nature of their work, thousands of construction workers suffer injuries or are killed every year while on the job.
+The Fort Lauderdale construction site injury lawyers at The Ansara Law Firm know that those in the construction field work hard in a dangerous environment, and believe that nobody should be left uncompensated for damages incurred while at work.
 The state of Florida ranks in the top 5 states with the highest number of construction worker deaths in the United States.

 According to a study on safety in the construction industry done by the Occupational Safety and Health Administration in the U.S. Bureau of Labor Statistics, there are four types of accidents that most frequently lead to deaths in the workplace in the field of construction, known as the “fatal four.”
 These four factors were the cause of 57% of total construction worker deaths in 2012:

 - Falls: Workers who fell while on a construction site and suffered fatal consequences account for 36% of the 57% of total construction worker deaths.
 Falls from high elevation or onto hazardous materials can lead to the death of construction workers.
 Workers can fall through holes in the floor, through scaffolding, ladders, windows, mechanical lifts, and other types of equipment designed to allow people to work on things that are high up.